 Why You’ll Love This Recipe

 Chocolate lovers alert!
-There are lots of recipes for Soft Triple Chocolate Cookies out there, and you’ve found the right one.
-Once I tasted these cookies, I never looked back:
+There are lots of recipes for soft chocolate cookies out there, and you’ve found the right one.
+Once I tasted these cookies, I was hooked.
+I’ve made these many times, and they are awesome.

-- This chocolate sugar cookie recipe doesn’t have a lot of butter or sugar in it, though you’ll never miss it.
-In other words, the perfect cookie.
+- This chocolate chunk and pecan cookie doesn’t have a lot of butter or sugar in it, and they taste incredibly indulgent.

-- This is an easy cookie recipe that makes chewy sugar cookies with a combo of soft texture and rich chocolate flavor – thanks to dark brown sugar and a double dose of vanilla extract.
+- This is an easy cookie to make, soft with a rich chocolate flavor thanks to dark brown sugar in the recipe.

 Ingredients You’ll Need